Wow, how does it feel to have all IT Customer Requests segmented into one of these four workflows?

 The goal is to provide a holistic view of everything on your plate, including what is most important for you to be working on, with an awareness of everything else that may become front and center at a moment’s notice.

-Ready to be Resolved widget
+Ready to Engage widget

-In the top left corner is the most important widget – “Ready to be Resolved.”
+In the top left corner is the most important widget – “Ready to Engage.”
 This widget is your primary worklist.
 It lists all of the tickets that need to be closed in an SLA priority order.
 If you do nothing else but work on these requests from the top down, you will be doing your job.

 Waiting Status Tickets widget

 When a ticket that’s assigned to you is put into a waiting status (Waiting Customer, Waiting Vendor, Waiting Parts, etc.), the SLA clock is paused.
 The pausing of the clock removes the Next SLA Event Due date/time.
-This then drops the ticket to the top or bottom of the Ready to Resolve widget and is therefore out of priority order.
+This then drops the ticket to the top or bottom of the Ready to Engage widget and is therefore out of priority order.
 For this reason, we move the ticket to the Waiting Status Tickets widget and prioritize the order by Last Activity Date.

 Please monitor this Widget, and if the Last Activity Date is more than a few days old and the Customer has not yet responded, pick up the ticket to see what you can do to move it along.
 (For example: ping the Customer, check on the parts, ping the vendor, etc.)

 If you know when the response you are waiting for is coming in, feel free to move the status to “On Hold” and change the due date to when you expect the response.
-This will move the ticket out of Waiting Status and when the due date is reached, it will be put back in the Ready to Resolve widget.
+This will move the ticket out of Waiting Status and when the due date is reached, it will be put back in the Ready to Engage widget.

 Service Calls Scheduled